 As stated before on this website, the application process for national scholarships is an involved process.
 Oftentimes, national scholarship competitions will require at least one face-to-face interview between the candidate and the selection committee.
 Getting an interview is a big step and a big deal.
 Not all applicants are invited to an interview.
 So if you get an interview, this means that your application has made it through the initial round of deliberations and is now part of a smaller pool of applicants.
-Great!
-And yikes.
-For while the competition pool is smaller, it is also stiffer.
+This is great!
+But while the competition pool is smaller, it is also stiffer.
 More preparation will be needed.

 If you get an interview, you should know that it is a great honor, and you should be more excited and proud than stressed.
 But you will also need to "train" for the experience.
-We at the National Scholarship Resource Center are here to help you to prepare for the interview.
+An Honors Program staff member in Resource Center will help you prepare for the interview.
 Be sure to get in touch with us as soon as you find out so that, together, we can get you ready.
 Below you will find some brief guidelines to get you started for the interview preparation.